kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 ###### Testing the DevTest Stack

-We can now test that dropping a file in to our newly created S3 bucket posts a message to our endpoint that we gave CloudFormation when creating our stack (http://requestbin.fullcontact.com/1f7hhs71).
+We can now test that our serverless application works as expected by dropping a file in to our newly created S3 bucket, which should posts a message to our endpoint that we gave CloudFormation when creating our stack (http://requestbin.fullcontact.com/1f7hhs71).

-If we navigate to the resources section of the CloudFormation stack, we'll see a link to our new S3 bucket that was created.
+If we navigate to the resources section of the CloudFormation stack, we will see a link to our new S3 bucket that was created.

 ![aws-cloudformation-devtest-stack-resources]

-Click the link and you'll end up at the S3 bucket within the AWS Console, upload a file and watch the magic begin!
+We can click the link and we will end up at the S3 bucket within the AWS Console, upload a file and watch the magic begin!

-Now if we flip back to [RequestBin](https://requestbin.fullcontact.com) we'll notice that we've had a post request hit our endpoint with all the information we'd expect.
+Now if we flip back to [RequestBin](https://requestbin.fullcontact.com) we will notice that we have had a post request hit our endpoint with all the information we would of expected.

 ![requestbin-devtest-capture]

-We can even see our log messages which are also automatically streamed to CloudWatch.
+We can also check CloudWatch to see our log messages which are also automatically streamed from Lambda to CloudWatch.

 ![aws-cloudwatch-devtest]

 ##### Production Environment

-With our DevTest environment now fully working, we need to setup our Production environment of the Serverless Application, We can simple do this by going back to our release pipeline and copying our current _AWS DevTest_ environment.
+Our DevTest environment now fully working, we need to setup our Production environment of the Serverless Application, we can simple do this by going back to our release pipeline and copying our current _AWS DevTest_ environment.

 ![vsts-release-pipeline-clone-devtest-environment]